huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Klingon
 - [ ] French

-#### In Longfellow’s poem “Paul Revere’s Ride”, how many lanterns signify an attack by sea?
+#### In Longfellow's poem "Paul Revere's Ride", how many lanterns signify an attack by sea?

 - [ ] One
 - [x] Two